kannibalox/pyrosimple/docs/experimental.md

 ## Connecting to multiple clients

+!!! warning

+    This can cause strange behavior unless planned out.
+As an example, hashes are no longer enough to uniquely identify a torrent.

 `rtxmlrpc` and `rtcontrol` support talking to multiple clients, by specifying a TOML list in the `CONNECTIONS` section:
 ```toml